blopker/candu/README.md

 ## Status

-The Candu is currently in the design phase.
+Candu is currently in the design phase.
 The first prototype is being designed and tested.
 You can follow along with the progress on the [wiki](https://github.com/blopker/candu/wiki).